material-components/material-components-web-react/docs/screenshot-tests.md

 # Screenshot Testing

-Unit tests are great for JavaScript.
-But how do you test CSS?
+Unit tests are great for JavaScript, but how do you test CSS?
 With screenshots!
 We use a [headless](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) instance of Chrome controlled through [Puppeteer](https://github.com/GoogleChrome/puppeteer) to generate screenshots of our test pages.
 Those generated screenshots are compared through [Resemble.js](https://github.com/HuddleEng/Resemble.js) for [pixel-perfect](#about-pixel-perfect-comparison) accuracy.
-The golden screenshots (ones deemed to be correct) are then checked in the repository, ensuring we have a reference for how a component should look.
+The golden screenshots (ones deemed to be correct) are then checked into the repository, ensuring we have a reference for how a component should look.

 ## Tech Stack